Separation anxiety is a condition where the child becomes nervous and fearful when separated from a parent, carer or are away from home.

 If this is a case of separation anxiety, however, and you and your child are experiencing a lot of distress, it can help to seek further support.
 Talk to loved ones about how you’re feeling - trying to cope on your own can often leave you feeling exhausted and even more upset.
 And talk to your doctor.
 They will listen to your concerns and offer some advice on the next steps.

 Counselling can be helpful for both your child and the rest of the family, too.
-A counsellor is someone who can listen to your concerns, feelings and offer advice and coping techniques.
+A counsellor is someone who can listen to your concerns and feelings and can offer advice and coping techniques.
 Cognitive behavioural therapy (CBT) is a common treatment method for separation anxiety - it’s a talking therapy that can help your child understand and manage their worries, by changing the way they react and behave in certain situations.

 Being a parent isn’t easy, and nobody likes to see their child upset.
 But separation anxiety can make you feel very alone, as though you’re the only one feeling such stress.
 If you work, you may feel guilty leaving your child in distress.
 Perhaps you worry about how they’re coping at school, without you.
 Maybe you just miss them needing you.

-While these feelings are totally normal, there are ways you can manage your stress:
+While these feelings are totally normal, there are ways you can manage your stress.

 Whether your child is away for the day at school, or away for the weekend, having a busy schedule you can keep your mind from wandering.
 Even if you don’t really want to do anything, try to follow a routine and allow yourself to adjust.